alemonmk/ansible_boulder_deployment/README.md

         Subject: CN=...
         ...
 ```

-There is a test CT server comes with boulder that can be configured to use if you don't care about CT, but you need to build it yourself at the moment.

 You can use the included `caddy2` role separately, just supply Caddyfile content to `vars.Caddyfile` then you are good to go.